Neutron structure function via a maximum entropy analysis: Results and discussions

-The parton distributions in the neutron are evaluated dynamically starting from three valence quarks input at the low scale.
-By performing DGLAP evolution equations with the GLR-MQ-ZRS corrections \cite{28,35,36,37,38,39,40}, valence quark distributions at high scale can be determined with the initial input Eq.~(10).
-With DGLAP evolution equations by the GLR-MQ-ZRS corrections, the obtained naive non-perturbative input can be tested with the experimental measurements at high $Q^2$.

-Fig.~\ref{Valence} shows the momentum distributions about the predicted up and down valence quark, sea quark and gluon, multiplied by $x$, at $Q^2=12$ GeV$^2$.
+Parton distribution functions of neutron are evaluated dynamically starting from the obtained three valence quark input at the low scale $Q^{2}_{0}$.
+By performing DGLAP equations \cite{Dokshitzer:1977sg, Gribov:1972ri, Altarelli:1977zs} with parton-parton recombination corrections \cite{Chen:2013nga,Wang:2016mzo,Wang:2016sfq,Chen:2014nba}, the parton distributions at an arbitrarily high scale $Q^{2}$ can be determined with the nonperturbative input (Eq.~\ref{InitialValence}).
+Figure~\ref{fig:neutron-PDFs} shows the predicted momentum distributions $xf_{i}(x,Q^{2})$ of up and down valence quarks, sea quarks and gluon of neutron, at $Q^2 = 1.5$ GeV$^2$.
+Here, $f_{i}(x,Q^{2})$ denotes the parton distribution function of quark or gluon flavor $i$, where $x$ is the Bjorken variable and $Q^{2}$ is the probing scale.

-The unpolarized structure function $F_2$(x) is directly related to the quark distribution functions.
-Since valence quarks dominate in large $x$ region, $F_2$(x) at large $x$ is mainly from contributions of valence quarks.
-As free neutron targets are not available, the structure function of free neutron can not be given experimentally.
-By the MEM, we can get the free neutron structure function.
-Fig.~3~(Up) presents the predicted $F_2^{n}$ as a function of Bjorken scale variable $x$, which only includes the contribution of valence quark.
-Fig.~3~(Bottom) shows predicted $F_2^{n}$, which also includes the contribution of the sea quark at at small $x$.

-The ratio of structural functions $F_2^n/F_2^p$ depends on the quark distributions.
-In large $x$ region, $F_2^n/F_2^p$ is mainly related to the up and down valence quark distributions.
-Fig. \ref{F2nOverF2p} shows the predicted structure function ratio $F_2^n/F_2^p$ from valence quarks contribution only (dashed line) and including the contribution of the sea quarks (solid line) as a function of Bjorken scale variable x.
-The dashed line denote $F_2$ ratios of neutron to proton which is calculated without contributions of sea quarks.
-The obtained $F_2$ ratios of neutron to proton (solid line) are shown with experimental data, which includes the contribution of the sea quark.
-It is obvious that sea quark made a great contribution in the low x region.
-In Fig. 4, NMC data (open squares) is taken from \cite{41}.
-Data from J. Arrington et al are corrected for the nucleon motion only (circles) \cite{6}.
-The full squares(blue online) show $F^{n}_{2}/F^{p}_{2}$ extracted from the deuteron in-medium correction~(IMC)~\cite{12}.